MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 Explanation:

-"Hello World" by itself shows the narrator [1] speaking the words.
+"Hello World" by itself shows the narrator speaking the words (traditionally, in visual novels, an unnamed voice comes from the narrator).
 By adding a string to the left side, we can have a character speak the words.

-[1] traditionally, in visual novels, an unnamed voice comes from the narrator.

 5. It can be inconvenient to hardcode the names of your characters.
 What if we have a long script and need to change the name of one of our characters?
 In ren'py, we can make variables